betterscientificsoftware/bssw.io/Documentation/StyleGuide/StylingCuratedContent.md

 5. If it is a publication, it can start with "The *title of article* article, published in the *journal name* in *alphabetic month, year*, explores....".
 For ex: The *Best Practices for Scientific Computing* article, published in the *PLOS Biology journal* in *Jan 2014*, explores etc.

 #### Resource Table declaration
-The resource declaration table is placed at the *start* of the curated content document.
-The table maintains consistency across all the curated content article and provides the important links highlighted by the article.
-Resources pointed by the curated content article can be of the following 7 types, as discussed above.
-The content of the table will be different for each resource and is described below.
+Following the deck, is the main body of the article.
+The resource table is placed at the *start* of the main body of the article.
+The table ensures consistency across all the curated content articles.
+It highlights the important links in the article.
+Resources pointed by the curated content article can be of 7 types.
+The content of the table will be different for each resource, as described below.

 ###### Book
 Resource information | Details